 At the completion of this course, students will:

-- Know the elements and principles of statistics
+- Know the principles and elements of basic statistics

 - Understand the need for data collection and summarize data sets into meaningful information

-- Apply appropriate statistical procedures and write sound interpretations for use in practical decision-making
+- Execute appropriate statistical procedures and write sound interpretations for use in practical decision-making

 STAT 101-X SCHEDULE